mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

     - `"report_id"`
       - : A string representing a [Universally Unique Identifier (UUID)](/en-US/docs/Glossary/UUID) for this report, which can be used to prevent duplicate counting.
     - `"reporting_origin"`
       - : The origin that triggered the report generation.
-(EDITORIAL: ISN'T THIS THE SAME AS THE ATTRIBUTION_DESTINATION?
-THE ORIGINS ALL HAVE TO MATCH, RIGHT?)
     - `"scheduled_report_time"`
       - : A string representing the number of seconds from the Unix Epoch until the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
     - `"source_registration_time"`